bersalazar/bersalazar.github.io/posts/at-the-base-of-it.rst

-.. title: at the base of it
+.. title: At the base of it
 .. slug: at-the-base-of-it
 .. date: 2020-07-12
-.. author: bernardo
 .. category: blog

 .. image:: /images/sunset.png

 A feeling of burn on exhalation.
 A long gaze into the infinite.

 It comes from time to time.
 Not always there, but not shy of often stopping by.